Provissy/moe-setu-bot/README.md

 `proxychains4 python3 main.py`

 ## Known issue
-This repository was not intended for public release initially, hence the bot's name is hardcodedg.
+This repository was initially not intended for public release, hence the bot's name is hardcoded.

 Please remove those hardcoded bot names and replace with a name gotten from getMe() api.